bruits/maudit/website/content/docs/library.md

         let content = route.build(&mut ctx)?;

-        // FullPage.file_path() returns a path that does not include the output directory, so we need to join it with dist_dir. let route_filepath = route.file_path(&params, &options.output_dir);
+        let route_filepath = route.file_path(&params, &options.output_dir);

         // On some platforms, creating a file in a nested directory requires that the directory already exists or the file creation will fail.